aw/picolisp-json/EXPLAIN.md

 ### (get-json-array)

-If you don't have amnesia, you will remember earlier we discussed appending `T` as the first element in the list, in the case of an Array.
+You should remember earlier we discussed appending `T` as the first element in the list, in the case of an Array.

 ```lisp
 [de get-json-array (Value)